Use these 11 tips to track down band members who share your musical style, attitude, and work ethic — as well as similar short and long-term goals.

 3. Ask your friends

 Never underestimate the power of Aunt Stacy’s connections in the next town over!
 Mentioning to family that you’re looking for a band member may spark an unexpected connection with someone you may not have met otherwise.
-Asking around your friend group can also be surprisingly fruitful, as even though you may not be friends with many musicians, everybody seems to know one.
-Even if those musicians are already in a band, they may know someone to refer you to or they may be considering a new project, creating another opportunity to establish an unexpected connection.
+Asking around your friend group can also be surprisingly fruitful, as even though you may not be friends with many local musicians, everybody seems to know one.
+Even if those talented musicians are already in a band, they may know someone to refer you to or they may be considering a new project, creating another opportunity to establish an unexpected connection.

-4. Run a print ad
+4. Run a print ad for band members

 5. Post online